Skip to content

 Run it with sensible defaults

 Using annual salary of 60,000, the calculation works out to 5,000.00.
-The defaults are meant as a starting point, not a recommendation.
+These example values are a starting point, not a recommendation.

 How the math works